Posted by Nicola Cutler, Associate

 In the case discussed above, although the negligent act was admitted, the solicitor successfully argued that this did not result in their client suffering anything more than “nominal” or minimal losses as a result.

 It is essential when considering bringing a claim for professional negligence that all elements of the claim are considered from the very beginning.
-Even if a solicitor or professional advisor has been negligent, you will not be entitled to recover any damages or compensation if you didn’t actually suffer any loss as a result.
+Even if a solicitor or professional adviser has been negligent, you will not be entitled to recover any damages or compensation if you didn’t actually suffer any loss as a result.

 If you think that you have a professional negligence claim against a solicitor or any other professional and would like some expert independent advice, contact our team today on 0800 051 8057.